bbartling/BAC0-GUI/README.md

  In the browser this will look like: `http://127.0.0.1:8080/read 10.200.200.27 binaryOutput 3`

 This would be read the BACnet present value of binary output 3 on device 10.200.200.27 and return JSON `"active"` or `"inactive"` because its a binary output or Boolean type of point.
+Boolean objects are strings in BAC0 as "active" or "inactive" where in this example the cooling compressors on the rooftop HVAC have a status of either "active" or "inactive."

 # Example `GET` HTTP requests to the restapi app for a "write" of BACnet present value: